This article was updated November 3, 2021

 - Historical review and a strengths, weaknesses, opportunities, and threats (SWOT) analysis

 Strategic plans can play a critical role in guiding the priority utilization of new funding sources, such as the American Rescue Plan Act (ARPA).

 Performance metrics should be in place to monitor performance against your Tribe’s plan.
 Performance metrics can be developed for each facet of your governmental and enterprise operations, and each metric should tie back to your strategic goals and objectives.

 For example, if a strategic goal is to increase the availability of affordable housing on the reservation, performance measurement might mean publishing a monthly list of applicants waiting for homes on the reservation and the inventory of homes.

 The review and comparison of these lists from month to month can help determine whether the goal is being met.
 Think of performance at three tiers: enterprise, department or enterprise, and individual.
 Performance at each tier is important to the success of the organization, and there should be alignment between the tiers.

 Cultivating and Compensating Employees

-In order to attract, retain, develop, and incentivize the workforce that will help you meet your tribe’s goals and objectives, you must determine what resources and competencies will be required at each level and in each facet of your organization.
+To attract, retain, develop, and incentivize the workforce that will help you meet your Tribe’s goals and objectives, you must determine what resources and competencies will be required at each level and in each facet of your organization.

 - Recruiting needs for entry-level and experienced personnel